 - PRO-Tip: Add eggs one at a time, waiting until the first is incorporated before adding the next.

-- Alcohol, like salt, is a flavor enhancer.
-Adding Baileys to both the cheesecake batter and whipped cream garnish, definitely pushes this dessert up a few notches!
+- PRO-Tip: Alcohol, like salt, is a flavor enhancer.
+Adding Baileys to the cheesecake batter, ganache, and whipped cream garnish definitely pushes this dessert up a few notches!

 - Pour the cheesecake batter over the brownie base and bake.

-Wrapping the pan in foil helps prevents any water from leaking inside the springform pan.
-You definitely don’t want any water seeping in and making the brownie base (or graham cracker crust) soggy.
+Since you are baking the cheesecake in a water bath, wrapping the pan in foil helps prevent any water from leaking inside the springform pan.
+You definitely don’t want water seeping in and making the brownie base (or graham cracker crust) soggy.

 - Key Lime Cheesecake from Sally’s Baking Addiction

 - Vanilla Instant Pot Cheesecake

 - No-Bake Oreo Cheesecake

 - Plus More of the Best Dessert Recipes

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.